Kneedeep2005/UETC/papers/UETC_Overview_v1.0.md

 ## 5. Cross-Scale Organization

-One of the motivating observations behind UETC is the recurrence of similar organizational patterns across a wide range of physical scales.
-Closed-loop structures, layered boundaries, and geometry-dependent propagation behavior appear in systems ranging from laboratory plasmas to astrophysical environments.
+One motivating observation behind UETC is the recurrence of similar organizational patterns across a wide range of physical scales.
+This structural similarity does not imply identical governing dynamics or universal explanatory power, but suggests that certain geometric configurations may arise under broad classes of conditions.

 ---